riley-peters/ELK-Deployment_Project-1/README.md

-# Cyber Portfolio - Project 1 - ELK Deployment
+## Cyber Portfolio - Project 1 - ELK Deployment
 A repository serving as a location to house all scripts, playbooks and projects worked on during the completion of the Cybersecurity Bootcamp with the University of Sydney.
-For now, this repository is dedicated to **Project 1** files.
+NOTE: For now, this repository is dedicated to **Project 1** files.
 Once new content is added, the **Project 1** files will be stored in their own directory in `main`.
 A second repository will also be made containing all notes and summaries for each week's class content.

 # **Automated ELK Stack Deployment**